FAQ - Whaling

 This figure and associated report, clearly show that there has not been a decline in the abundance of North Atlantic fin whales (green colour if figure) since the IUCN refernece point in 1920, and the global decline in fin whales is solely due to the Southern hemisphere subpopulation (blue).

 No. The total stock size of fin whales is estimated 33,500 animals and that of minke whales around 50,000.
-Thus the permitted catch level for fin whales (161 animals/year) is around 0.5% of the stock size with an average annual catch since 2006 of 59 animals or less than 0,2% of the stock size.
-For common minke whales the permitted catch level (217 animals/year) is 0.4% of the stock size, while the average annual catch since 2008 (44/year) is 0.1% of the stock size.
-The recommended catch limits of both species (0.7-0.8%) are well within the generally accepted values for sustainable catch rates of whale stocks.
+Thus the permitted catch level for fin whales (161 animals/year) is around 0.5% of the stock size for the Central North Atlantic average annual catch since 2006 has been much lower or 66 animals wich amounts to around 0,2% of the stock size.
+For common minke whales the permitted catch level (217 animals/year) is 0.4% of the stock size, while the average annual catch since 2008 (41/year) is 0.1% of the stock size.
+The recommended catch limits of both species are well within the generally accepted values for sustainable catch rates of healthy marine mammal populations.
 The catches are therefore clearly sustainable and consistent with the principle of sustainable development.

 No. The Icelandic research programme on common minke whales was finalized in 2007 when the targeted sample size of 200 animals had been reached.
 However, scientific research on cetaceans in Icelandic waters constitutes an important part of a wide range of research conducted by the Marine Research Institute.
 In addition to studies on the biology and ecology of the cetaceans themselves, this research is an important component of an overall scheme of studies conducted by the Marine Research Institute of Iceland on the structure and function of the Icelandic marine ecosystem.
 As top predators, cetaceans are particularly suitable as indicators of the environmental changes ocurring at present.
 For this research, a variety of research techniques is used including photo-identification, satellite tracking, sightings surveys and biological sampling from the commercial catches.